dkirkby/E4S/projects/Chatter.md

 ![IR bus circuit](../img/wireless-comms-circuit.jpg)

 The (left-hand) transmitter's TX (GP22) now drives the IR LED of one pair (through a 1K series resistor) and the (right-hand) receiver's RX (GP20) listens to the IR phototransistor of the other pair (using an internal pull-up resistor).
+Note the vertical line separating the transmitter (left-hand) and reciever (right-hand) sides of the circuit.

 Before building this circuit, you may need to carefully bend the leads of each IR pair following these steps: